avion23/tastyworksTaxes/README.md

 Any losses above 20,000 EUR cannot be deducted from taxable income and are carried forward to future years.

 This means with options trading revenue over 20,000 EUR, you may pay taxes on that revenue even if your actual profit is lower due to undeductible losses.

+**Development Status**:
+- Currently, the program does not differentiate between various asset classes; it only recognizes stocks and options.
+This does not accurately reflect all trading scenarios.
+- Please triple-check your results.
+Accurately assigning losses, profits, fees, interest, etc., to their specific categories is challenging.

 **Stocks**: